 Maintenance and Durability: Traditional Gutters vs Seamless Gutters

-While sectional gutters may be easier to install initially, you must continually check the joints and seals over time as well as fix them whenever they break - and they WILL break!
+While sectional gutters may be easier to install initially, you must continually check the joints and seals over time as well as repair your gutters whenever they break - and they WILL break!
 This is an ongoing chore because you’ll need to keep a close eye on every connection point.